bertronika/copris/release-tools/common02-file_format.md

 ...
 ```

 Left-hand keys should be written out directly as UTF-8 characters or strings, right-hand values are expected to be in either decimal, octal (prefixed by a `0`) or hexadecimal base (prefixed with `0x`).

+No indentation is permitted before writing out left-hand keys.
+White space at beginning of lines will result in (sometimes) confusing error messages - unfortunately a limitation of the parsing library we use.

-Don't prepend zeroes to decimal numbers for alignment, as they'll be interpreted as octal numbers.
-Instead, use any amount of spaces (or tabulators).
+However, any amount of spaces (or tabulators) are allowed after that.
+Keep in mind not to prepend zeroes to decimal numbers for alignment, as they'll be interpreted as octal numbers.

 One line can contain exactly *one* definition/command.